'Hands Up, Don't Shoot' Examines What Led To Ferguson And Baltimore Protests

 What recommends the book in part is that, unlike many academic books, it doesn't presume prior knowledge on the part of the reader.
 To her credit, Cobbina is careful to establish historical and cultural context for the deep-seated distrust so many African Americans feel toward law enforcement in a way that makes the book accessible to a wide readership (a paperback version is available for a significantly lower price than the hardcover).

-Fast forward from Reconstruction to our era of mass incarceration today — and problems of policing and justice pertaining to race persist.
-Cobbina chooses to focus on Ferguson and Baltimore as representative cases for good reason: Both are African American-majority cities with high poverty and histories of racial disparity and both experienced high-profile deaths of African Americans involving police that catalyzed large-scale protests.
+Fast-forward from Reconstruction to our era of mass incarceration today — and problems of policing and justice pertaining to race persist.
+Cobbina chooses to focus on Ferguson and Baltimore as representative cases for good reason: Both are African American-majority cities with high poverty and histories of racial disparity, and both experienced high-profile deaths of African Americans involving police that catalyzed large-scale protests.
 And protesters had a lot to protest about.
 In reports from 2015 and 2016 respectively, the Department of Justice found significant evidence of racial bias in policing in Ferguson and, in Baltimore, policing that stood in violation of federal anti-discrimination law and the Constitution.

 Given all of this injustice, Cobbina does something else that sets her book apart: She gives a voice to people directly affected by law enforcement practices by allowing them to speak for themselves.

 For instance, Justin, a black resident of Baltimore, recounts how he was walking with a friend who was carrying a crushed empty beer can in a bag he was going to throw away across the street when a police officer arrived and said "get on the ground" more than once.
-Justin was confused by the seemingly disproportionate command and, confused, couldn't square the officer's tone with the still nebulous offense.
+Justin was confused by the seemingly disproportionate command, and confused, he couldn't square the officer's tone with the still nebulous offense.
 Then, according to Justin, the officer said, "If I tell you to get on the ground again, I'm going to shoot you in the back."

 Then there are outright claims of violence, such as this one from Darryl, a black resident of Ferguson: